 Sponsored by the University of Windsor

-The Ricardo Aroca Award is presented to a scientist residing in Canada who has made a distinguished contribution to the field of analytical chemistry while working in Canada.
+This award is presented to a senior scientist residing in Canada who has made a distinguished contribution to the field of analytical chemistry while working in Canada.
+It is available to government, industry, and academia, on a rotating basis.

 View the Terms of Reference and list of Past Winners